Top Online Liberal Arts Degree Programs

 |Oral Roberts University||128||Spring, Fall, Winter||48|

 HOW MUCH DOES A LIBERAL ARTS DEGREE COST?

-To earn a liberal arts degree, students paid a median in-state tuition of $6,450 to attend a public institution in 2016.
-That same year, they paid a median out-of-state tuition of $29,840 to attend a private institution.
+To earn a liberal arts degree, students paid a median in state tuition of $6,450 to attend a public school in 2016.
+That same year, they paid a median out of state tuition of $29,840 to attend a private school.

 |Miami Dade College||8,911||$7,947|